proyo-code/SomeHowTosAndTexts/DeSplash/HowToUseDeSplash.md

 ```
 1. Select a Picture Category
 2. Select a preferred Picture Orientation
-3. Select preferred picture quality
+3. Select preferred Picture Quality
-4. Save Settings to load new images, every time you change any settings
+4. Save Settings to load new images
+5. Don't forget to save the settings, every time you change any settings
-5. Now, Turn on DeSplash and minimize the app.
+6. Now, Turn on DeSplash and minimize the app.

 After that, every time you lock-unlock your phone, a new wallpapaper will be set...
 Add DeSplash into your Task Killer's whitelist.